lsst-dm/dmtn-316/index.md

 ## Problem Management

+## Release Management

 ## Change Management

 There are dependencies between Rubin Applications and Infrastructure.
 A current challenge is visibility into when changes are happening and the impact of the change.
 A Change Advisory Board (CAB) is proposed to be created to review and approve changes.
 CAB should have visibility to all changes, but some should be `standard` changes that are pre-approved based on the the change being considered a routine change.
 Changes have to be proposed as `standard` and go through an initial CAB evaluation and approval process to be categorized as such, then can flow through next time.
 If a `standard` change ever results in an Incident, then that type of change can no longer be considered `standard`.
+The CAB should include membership from the Rubin Application Grouping Owners (or delegates) and USDF Infrastructure teams.

 JIRA supports [Change Management](https://www.atlassian.com/software/jira/service-management/product-guide/getting-started/change-management#how-it-works) with request approval workflows.
 It supports the concept of `standard` changes do not require approval.
 GitHub integration is available to open changes directly from GitHub Actions as part of continous integration (CI) workflow.
 It is proposed that both Rubin and SLAC use Jira for change management.
 It will require a change in workflow, but will reduce the manual questions that arise today about what changed and when.

 Patch Thursday will be used to perform upgrades and patches. <-- Need to discuss is there is an allowed downtime window.

+## Next Steps

+Below is a summary of the recommended next steps to implement the model.
+1. Implement Incident Management Process
+    * Assign and activate on call rotation
+    * Create Slack groups
+    * Create Service Management board in Jira
-## Service Management
+    * Create Service Management board in Service Now

-## Release Management
+    * Train team on responsibilities
+    * Implement process
+1. Create and add content to Data Operations Support Site
+1. Application Roles
+    * Define Application Sponsors and Owners
+    * Conduct Operations Checklist work for Applications
+        * Assign remaining application roles
+1. Implement Change Management Process
+    * Create Change Advisory Board and assign members
+    * Setup Jira for Change Management
+    * Train team on responsibilities
+    * Implement process